CodingItWrong/outsidein.dev/book/react/3-vertical-slice.md

 # 3 - Vertical Slice

-In this chapter, we'll build our first application feature.
+In this chapter we'll build our first application feature.
 We'll follow the practice of outside-in test driven development: write a failing end-to-end test, watch it fail, then build out the functionality with unit tests using multiple inner red-green-refactor cycles.
 We'll also see the principle of "write the code you wish you had" in action.

-Our next story in Trello is "List Restaurants"; drag it to "In Progress".
+In the last chapter we made it through a number of stories in Trello, each involving application setup.
+Our next story in Trello is the first one that involves building an application feature: "List Restaurants".
+Drag it to "In Progress".

-We chose this story as our first story because it allows us to build out a **vertical slice** of our application.
+We chose this story as our first feature story because it allows us to build out a **vertical slice** of our application.
 It touches all layers of our code: it has a user interface aspect (the list screen), a data layer aspect (where the restaurants are loaded and stored), and an API client aspect (the HTTP request to load the restaurants).
 It also minimizes other work: we aren't building authentication now, and we aren't handling restaurant loading edge cases yet in this story.
-The point of a vertical slice is to get something in all layers of your application built out, to ensure they all work together.
+The point of a vertical slice is to get something built out that touches all the layers of your application.
+This ensures that all the layers work together, and it provides a framework for adding in future features.

 ## Setup